 These are days that are hard, and I find myself looking back on those single years realizing I did not savor those moments as much as I should have: uninterrupted sleep, awakening truly refreshed and eager to serve the Lord, enjoying an uninterrupted cup of hot coffee while reading God’s Word without distraction.
 There was nothing wrong with longing for a husband and family of my own, and my God so generously blessed me with them.
 However, I was foolish not to fully embrace my singleness at that time and treasure it for the sweet gift from God that it was.

 Savor this.
 You will not always be alone in a quiet house.
-One day you WILL miss this.
+One day you will miss this.

 Like I said, please do not misunderstand how much I love my husband and children and our little life together.
-It is so sweet and so precious!
+It is so sweet and precious.
 But like singleness, it has its moments where it can be rough.
-However, that does not mean that it should not be cherished as God’s perfect gift for me in this moment, just as I should have cherished more God’s gift of singleness to me as His perfect will for my life at that time.
+However, that does not mean it should not be cherished as God’s perfect gift for me in this moment, just as I should have cherished more God’s gift of singleness to me as His perfect will for my life at that time.